 This web page shows only a small excerpt of our Heaslay research.
-Another 323 words (23 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Heaslay History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Heaslay History in all our PDF Extended History products and printed products wherever possible.

 Heaslay Spelling Variations

 Heaslay has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Heaslay have been found, including Eastley, Eastleigh, Eastly, Easley, Easly, Easlie and many more.

 Early Notables of the Heaslay family (pre 1700)

 More information is included under the topic Early Heaslay Notables in all our PDF Extended History products and printed products wherever possible.